thost96/home-assistant.io/source/_integrations/zwave_js.markdown

 The frequency used by Z-Wave devices depends on your region.
 For each country or region, the Z-Wave product has to apply the standard Z-Wave frequency approved for that region.
 This means that when you buy a Z-Wave product, you need to make sure it is approved for your region.

-If you are using the Z-Wave JS add-on, the region of your Home Assistant is used to determine the radio frequency region.
+If you are using the Z-Wave JS add-on, the country of your Home Assistant is used to determine the radio frequency region.
 If needed, you can change the radio frequency region for your controller.
 However, the region of end devices cannot be changed.
 They only work in the frequency region they were specified for.

 ### Prerequisites